-[4] TOUCH / HELD (see also chapters 5.7.1 through 5.7.4)
+TOUCH / HELD

+(see also chapters 5.7.1 through 5.7.4)

-TOUCH RECORD - If activated, touching a write or trim enabled control element (e.g. fader) will put the touched control into record.
+TOUCH RECORD - If activated, touching a write or trim enabled control element (e.g. fader) will put it into record.

-TOUCH HOLD - If activated, touching and releasing a control element (e.g. fader) will simulate a touch and held the object even manually the control has been released.
+TOUCH HOLD - If activated, touching and releasing a control element (e.g. fader) will simulate a touch and hold the object even if the control has been released.

-HELD PLAYS MIX - When this key is engaged (see also chapter 5.7.5.1), all Held controls play back their Read Mix data when not in RECORD, but the controls can be set to different physical positions.
+HELD PLAY MIX - When this key is engaged (see also chapter 5.7.5.1), all held controls play back their Read Mix data if not in RECORD, but the controls can be set to different physical positions.

-The Read Mix data is heard, even though one or more controls are being held in AUDITION.
+The Read Mix data is heard, even though one or more controls are being held.
 This allows a held control to be pre-positioned while awaiting a punch-in.
-The result is true emulation of the resultant mix, while the Mix Pass is being run.
+The result is true emulation of the resulting mix while the Mix Pass is running.

-CLEAR HELD - Pressing this key will take all Held controls out of Hold.
-It will also clear the list of controls in the Held Controls Buffer.
+HELD CLR - Pressing this key will take all held controls out of hold.
+It will also clear the list of controls in the held controls buffer.

+GLOBAL RECORD

-[5] GLOBAL RECORD (see also chapter 5.8)
+(see also chapter 5.8)

-PUNCH IN - Write or Trim Enabled controls are put into record (depending on the GLOBAL RECORD Pre-Selector setting).
+PUNCH-IN - Write or Trim enabled controls are put into record (depending on the GLOBAL RECORD preselector setting).

-PUNCH OUT - Control elements which are in record are punched out (depending on the GLOBAL RECORD Pre-Selector setting).
+PUNCH-OUT - Control elements currently in record are punched out (depending on the GLOBAL RECORD preselector setting).

+GLOBAL RECORD Preselectors

-[6] Global Pre-Selectors for GLOBAL RECORD (see also chapter 5.8.1).
-Before globally any control can be punched In or punched out (Record, Play), the Pre-Selectors for the desired objects must be activated.
+(see also chapter 5.8.1)

+Before globally any control can be punched in or out (Record, Play), the preselectors for the desired objects must be activated.
 These are: